ChristofferJe/MFLDA/README.md

 site and LINE) as presented in the article.
 The number of features can be changed by chaning the stan script. `MFLDA_with_CV.R` returns a summary containing the summary statistics from the MCMC sampling (e.g. posterior mean, rhat, ess, etc.) for each parameter.
 It further saves a list of the arguments used for the specific sample and the model object.

 `MFLDA_with_CV.R` takes multiple arguments when called.
 1. First the selected features needs to be defined.
 Here, these are given as their corresponding column number in the dataset seperated by comma.
-OBS. you always have to select column 1, this is expected to be the sample id and is used in the model fit.
+OBS. you always have to select column 1, this is expected to be the patient ID and is used in the model fit.
 2. Then the number of signatures needs to be specified.
 3. Then the number of iterations
 4. Then the refresh rate for the model fit (how often the model show progression while fitting)
 5. Then the subfolder in which the result is going to be stored.
 6. Lastly you have to specify how many bins you want each continous feature to be discretized into.

-The below example is used to call MFLDA with seven features, 9 signatures, 700 iterations, 20 refresh rate, "results" as results subfolder, and 5 bins
+The below example is used to call MFLDA with 7 features, 9 signatures, 700 iterations, 20 refresh rate, "results" as results subfolder, and 5 bins

 ```Rscript MCLDA_with_CV.R 1,2,3,4,5,7,11,12 9 700 20 results 5```